AlexanderBS468/tech-notes/README.md

 - Only `.html` files are allowed
 - The menu structure is generated automatically from folders
 - If a file does not appear, check its extension and path
+- If project code changes, update this README and `README_ru.md` when the behavior, structure, or run instructions change

+## Code and Documentation

+When changing the project code, keep the documentation in sync.

+Update the README files if you change:

+- project structure
+- run commands
+- JavaScript module names or responsibilities
+- PHP page loading or block delivery logic
+- rules for adding documentation blocks
+- search behavior

+This keeps the project understandable after future refactoring.

 ## Why `block.php` Exists